Shall we go to Ireland?

 Ann Quinlan

 Spiral Journeys is not Ann’s only business.
 In 2001, she founded Healthy Aging Matters.
-She helps people who are trying to navigate a different sort of unknown territory: aging.
+As a certified geriatric case/care manager and dementia coach, she also helps people who are trying to navigate a different sort of unknown territory: aging.

 I’m a coach, I’m a coach for families.
 That’s what I do.
 I help families who are managing someone with cognitive decline.
 More importantly, I’m really a navigator.
 I understand the healthcare system, which has become so challenging and confusing.
 A lot of times I’m just there to listen and get the story.
 But if there is a crisis, especially when people end up hospitalized and don’t know how to navigate the system, I go to hospital and I help.